pagekite/PyPagekite/doc/README.md

 You can also use `--add` to update the configuration of a particular service, for example to add a `+indexes` flag or access controls.

+**Hint:** Another useful flag in this context, is `--nullui`.
+Making that the first argument will suppress  he normal interactive user interface and simply assumes the answer to all questions is "yes".
+If you already have valid service in your configuration file, this can be combined with `--add` to configure new kites automatically from within a script or other program.

 [ [up](#toc) ]